xrstf/mkipset/README.md

     * * * * * mkipset -config /etc/mkipset/config.yaml -set-name web /etc/mkipset/web-blacklist.txt
     * * * * * mkipset -config /etc/mkipset/config.yaml -set-name ssh /etc/mkipset/ssh-blacklist.txt
     * * * * * mkipset -config /etc/mkipset/config.yaml -set-name mail /etc/mkipset/mail-blacklist.txt

+### Including Files

+In case you don't know beforehand which files you need, you can also just give `mkipset` a base **text** file and include others from there.
+Every line in a text file that begins with `include ` will trigger a recursive include, like so:

+    # this is a.txt

+    1.2.3.4
+    include b.json

+As you can see, you can include all supported file types, but include directives can only appear in text files (assuming text files are written manually and JSON/YAML are managed by other tools, so these other tools should handle inclusions).

+Note that there is a **hardcoded limit of 100 includes** per input file (so if you run `mkipset a.txt b.txt`, both files would get an allowance of 100 includes).
+This is just to prevent accidental include loops.

 ## License